Installing Hazelcast Open Source

 Hazelcast runs on Java, which means you can add it as a dependency in your Java project.

 The Java package includes both a member API and a Java client API.
 The member API is for embedded topologies where you want to deploy and manage a cluster in the same Java Virtual Machine (JVM) as your applications.
-The Java client is for connecting to an existing member in a client/server topology such as Hazelcast Cloud.
+The Java client is for connecting to an existing member in a client/server topology, such as Hazelcast Viridian Managed Services.

 If you aren’t using a build tool, download the Hazelcast JAR file and add it to your classpath.